AndersDeath/diary2/000-current.md

 # 28 March - Tuesday - Yerevan - 180 day of immigration

 Today I totally alone.
 I dived into work in order to forget about bad things.
 Sadly I feel headache for whole day.
 I got pills twice today.
 Also I added a couple of things into Holy Theory project.
-Unfortunately I didn't feel power for sport
+Unfortunately I didn't feel power for sport.
+Tomorrow I have to do sport.